Achievable logoAchievable logo

 Procedure:

 1. The athlete holds the dowel overhead, with shoulders fully flexed and elbows locked.
-The grip should be twice shoulder-width, feet shoulder-width apart, toes pointing forward or slightly outward.
+The grip should be twice shoulder-width, feet shoulder-width apart, and toes pointing forward or slightly outward.

 Skinfold measurement for body composition